wgerlach/AWE_develop/README.md

 git clone https://github.com/MG-RAST/go-dockerclient.git -b master
 ```

-The first time you compile, you may need to get the depndencies first:
+The first time you compile, you may need to get the dependencies first:
 ```bash
 go get github.com/MG-RAST/AWE/...
 ```